nelsonjchen/nanoc-foundation-blog/README.md

 vendoring of the Foundation gem's Javascripts into the project.
 This should make updating Zurb Foundation as a dependency much easier.
 Compass already handled the SCSS.
 With a simple off-the-shelf concatenator and some Gem path loading, Javascript in gems can be handled too.
+Also, this project contains a filter to allow Github style fences with the nanoc system.

 This nanoc project uses the following posts: